DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/README.md

   - BOM options for both blue and green hardware

 # What is Included
+This project includes everything needed to make an ersatz evaluation board.

 ## Schematic
 A PDF of the schematic is included in Documents.
 It defines all electrical connections, component values, and components tolerances.
 DNP signifies that no part is to be placed.